Chevyself/commons/README.md

 ### Builders

-Create your own builders implementing `Builder`.
+Create your own builders implementing `Builder` or `SuppliedBuilder`.

 * `LogBuilder` to create a message to send to a `java.util.logging.Logger`
 * `ToStringBuilder` to create on your objects `#toString()`.
 The template for IntelliJ is: